Matching algorithm

 Thresholds

-Once a matching score is computed using your chosen distance metric, Numeral translates it into one of three distinct outcomes: match, close match, or no match.
+Once a matching score is computed using your chosen distance metric, Mambu Payments (formerly Numeral) translates it into one of three distinct outcomes: match, close match, or no match.
 To achieve this, you will configure two key thresholds:

 - Upper threshold: any score at or above this value will result in a match